ASC Faculty FAQ

 Please explain that the student with a disability has qualified for accommodations under state and federal law.
 The accommodations entitle that student to equal access to the education.
 The concept of "fair" is no more relevant in this case than it is with the accommodation of handicapped parking spaces for persons with physical disabilities.

-First, ask the student if he or she followed the Request for Service procedure, required by DSPS, to be completed every semester.
-If the student has done so, next call DSPS to see if the student is eligible for the accommodation.
+First, ask the student if he or she followed the Request for Service procedure, required by the ASC, to be completed every semester.
+If the student has done so, next call the ASC to see if the student is eligible for the accommodation.

-14. How does the DSPS Counselor determine which accommodations are appropriate for a particular student?
+- How does the ASC Counselor determine which accommodations are appropriate for a particular

-The DSPS Counselor carefully considers the nature of the student's functional limitations, then selects the approved accommodations to the student's individualized need.
+The ASC Counselor carefully considers the nature of the student's functional limitations, then selects the approved accommodations to the student's individualized need.
 There is no "cookie cutter" menu for any given disability.

-15. What if the requested accommodations appear to compromise the integrity of my class or academic program?
+- What if the requested accommodations appear to compromise the integrity of my class

 No. The most frequent time extension is time and a half, but double time may be warranted due to a student's slow processing speed or to the length of time required to administer or scribe the test.
 If increasing the amount of time for test completion allows a student to demonstrate his knowledge and not his test taking abilities, even longer time extensions might be granted infrequently.
 However, students without disabilities do not have unlimited time, so it would be unfair to give a special needs student unlimited time under any circumstances.

-The DSPS Office welcomes the opportunity to offer presentations on disabilities in general, or specific disabilities, to academic departments and staff.
-To arrange such a presentation, consult with DSPS, 951-487-3302.
+The ASC welcomes the opportunity to offer presentations on disabilities in general, or specific disabilities, to academic departments and staff.
+To arrange such a presentation, consult with the ASC, 951-487-3302.